mariohbrino/ansible-dotnet/README.md

-# Ansible deployment of .net on ubuntu server 20.04
+# Ansible deployment of .net on ubuntu server 20.04 and 22.04

 ## Initial settings